fingersThatCode/computerVisionLearning/README.md

 # computerVisionLearning

-Data is avaialable in many formats like Text, Images, Video etc given belwo is the list of common data we see in day to day life.
+**Data** is avaialable in many formats like Text, Images, Video etc given belwo is the list of common data we see in day to day life. and to process such type of data you need to know image and video processing.
+For handling such type of data we use image processing and to analyse it we use **ComputerVision**

+**Computer Vision** is a subset of **Artificail Intelligence** which can be trained on images for successful prediction.
+I will be using **OpenCV** for image processign and Computer Vision.

-Data can be available in numerous formats, depending on the type of information being represented.
-Here are some common formats for different types of data:
+**Data can be available in numerous formats, depending on the type of information being represented.
+Here are some common formats for different types of data:**

 **1. Textual Data Formats:**
 Text data is one of the most common and widely used formats.
 It includes documents, reports, emails, web pages, log files, and any other textual content.